alina-nek/alina-nek/README.md

 </div>
 :woman_technologist: I am data analyst

-- :briefcase: Currently working as Senior analyst in the field of transport and infrastructures
+- :briefcase: Currently working as Senior analyst in the field of transport and infrastructure

 - :chart_with_upwards_trend: Make econometric models using Python, Eviews, Gretl